AbeNaws/opifacts/README.md

 1. Make sure the target directory exists
 2. Check that you have write permissions to the directory
 3. For system directories (/usr/local/bin, /usr/bin), you need sudo access

+### Update Issues

+If the self-update fails:

+1. Check your internet connection
+2. Verify that the update URL is correct in your configuration
+3. Ensure you have write permissions to the script location
+4. If the script is installed in a system directory, you may need sudo access

 ## License